permafrost-dev/vue-ray/.github/CONTRIBUTING.md

 If the project maintainer has any additional requirements, you will find them listed here.

+- **Use Modern JS/TS** - Unless the project is specifically javascript, TypeScript is preferable.

 - **Add tests!** - Your patch won't be accepted if it doesn't have tests.

 - **Document any change in behaviour** - Make sure the `README.md` and any other relevant documentation are kept up-to-date.